 Start With the Bottleneck, Not the Task List

-Execution is slowing down and work is piling up.
+Most companies start looking for help because execution is slowing down.
+Work is piling up.
 The team is working hard but output is inconsistent.
-Founders and executives are now dedicating time that should be spent on strategy towards coordination, approvals, and clearing inboxes.
+Founders and executives are dedicating time that should be spent on strategy towards coordination, approvals, and clearing inboxes.

-This is where offshore hiring becomes useful.
+This is where adding execution capacity becomes useful.
 Not as random task support.
-As execution capacity inside the business.
+As AI-fluent operators embedded inside the business who use modern tools to keep important work moving.

-Most offshore hiring mistakes happen before the search starts.
+Most hiring mistakes happen before the search starts.

 A founder knows they need help, so they write a role like: